Loading...

 Conditions:

-If solar installation is financed through a home improvement loan, the principal repayment qualifies for Section 80C deduction up to ₹1.5 lakh per year.
+Solar financed via home improvement loan?
+The principal repayment qualifies for 80C deduction — up to Rs 1.5 lakh/year.

 Benefit: Up to ₹1.5 lakh tax deduction on loan principal repayment